d-qn/heatbarWithRHighcharts/README.md

 If you are already proficient with javascript, such as with [d3](http://d3js.org) or [Highcharts](http://www.highcharts.com) (not my case), there is probably not much to gain for you from this tutorial.
 But if you mainly know R and wishes to create such an interactive chart, please read on :-)

 ## About the graphic type
-The live example shows all Swiss people's initiatives, each square being a ballot coloured based on the % of yes votes.
+The live example shows all Swiss people's initiatives, each square being a ballot.
 On one hand, it is a bar/column chart showing the number of ballots over the years.
-On the other hand, it is a heatmap with each vote being coloured according to the % of yes.
-The interactivity with a tooltip showing the title of each ballot is a nice explorative feature.
+On the other hand, it is a heatmap with each vote coloured according to the % of yes vote.
+The interactivity with a tooltip showing the title of each vote is a nice explorative feature.

 Technically, this graphic is a heatmap coerced into a column chart.
 One could achieve something similar with an interactive dot chart.